Sagrada Familia: Tickets

 The Sagrada Familia’s architecture is a blend of Gothic and Art Nouveau elements.
 It will have three distinct façades upon completion:

-The Nativity Façade is located on the eastern side of the church is the oldest.
+• The Nativity Façade: Celebrating Life - The Nativity Façade is on the eastern side of the church and is the oldest.
 It depicts the birth of Jesus Christ and related events through intricate sculptures of animals, nature, and biblical scenes.
 Gaudi wanted this façade to celebrate the beauty of life.

-On the western side of the church, the Passion Façade symbolizes the suffering, crucifixion, death, and resurrection of Jesus Christ and it was completed in the summer of 2017.
+• The Passion Façade: Suffering and Resurrection - The Passion Façade is on the western side of the church and symbolises the suffering, crucifixion, death, and resurrection of Jesus Christ.
+It was completed in the summer of 2017.
 Its sculptures were crafted by Josep Maria Subirachs, and add to the façade's poignant narrative.
-Subirachs lived at the temple while creating the sculptures to fully immerse himself in the project’s atmosphere, something that Gaudi would have loved as it aligned with his own passion.
+He lived at the temple whilst creating the sculptures to fully immerse himself in the project’s atmosphere, something that Gaudi would have loved as it aligned with his own passion.

-The Glory Façade is on the southern side of the church but is still under construction.
+• The Glory Façade: A Vision of Judgment - The Glory Façade is on the southern side of the church but is still under construction.
 When it's complete it will be the main entrance to the Sagrada Familia.
-This façade represents the final judgment and includes themes of heaven and hell and symbolizes the journey through life and the ultimate reward or punishment.
+The façade represents the final judgment and includes themes of heaven and hell and symbolises the journey through life and the ultimate reward or punishment.
 It is expected to feature both angels and demons, which will capture the essence of both realms, heaven and hell.

 The Sagrada Familia Towers